Frequently Asked Questions

 What happens after my Pro trial ends?

-How do I unlock the Pro trial?
+How do I start a Pro trial?

 Do I need a credit card to try Pro?